Inter Milan: Subsequent achievements (1967–1991)

 Giuseppe Bergomi, the youngest player to make his professional debut in first team in the history of the club at 16 years old, one month and eight days in January 1980, remained at Inter for all his career for a record 20 seasons, till the end of 1998-1999 season.
 Bergomi with Oriali, Altobelli, Gianpiero Marini and Ivano Bordon were part of Italy squad that won 1982 FIFA World Cup.

 The Italian federation reopened the possibility to sign foreign players in 1980; in the following years, Inter signed among others: Herbert Prohaska, Hansi Müller from VfB Stuttgart, two times Ballon d'Or winner Karl-Heinz Rummenigge from Bayern Munich (who formed a deadly duo with Altobelli), Liam Brady and Argentinian Daniel Passarella.
 Other important players in that time were Italians Walter Zenga (voted as World's Best Goalkeeper by IFFHS for three years in a row in 1989, 1990 and 1991) and the defenders Giuseppe Baresi, Bergomi and Riccardo Ferri.

-Led by the German duo of Andreas Brehme and Lothar Matthäus, with Aldo Serena top scorer in Serie A with 22 goals, Argentine Ramón Díaz and Nicola Berti, Inter, coached by Giovanni Trapattoni, captured the 1989 Serie A championship setting many record, the so called “Scudetto dei Record”: ended with an all-time record for most points in Serie A history with 18 teams with 58 points out of 68, 26 victories out of 34 matches, the best offence and the best defense, with an 11 point margin over Maradona's Napoli and 12 point margin over AC Milan, coached by Sacchi (with two points per victory, rule that lasted until the end of 1993-1994 season).
+Led by the German duo of Andreas Brehme and Lothar Matthäus, with Aldo Serena top scorer in Serie A with 22 goals, Argentinian Ramón Díaz and Nicola Berti, Inter, coached by Giovanni Trapattoni, captured the 1989 Serie A championship setting many record, the so called "Scudetto dei Record": ended with an all-time record for most points in Serie A history with 18 teams with 58 points out of 68, 26 victories out of 34 matches, the best offence and the best defence, with an 11 point margin over Maradona's Napoli and 12 point margin over AC Milan, coached by Sacchi (with two points per victory, rule that lasted until the end of 1993-1994 season).
 Inter were unable to defend their title in the following season in a very competitive Serie A that saw six different teams win in seven years, and despite adding fellow German Jürgen Klinsmann to the squad and winning their first Supercoppa Italiana at the start of the season.

 Mixed fortunes (1991–2004)

 The 1990s were disappointing years in terms of victories, while their great rivals, Milan and Juventus, achieved successes mainly at a domestic level in Serie A, and also winning the renamed UEFA Champions League once each.
 Inter enjoyed little success in the domestic league standings, their worst coming in 1993–94 when they finished in thirteenth position, just one point above the relegation zone.
 Nevertheless, they achieved prestigious European success, with three UEFA Cup victories out of four finals, in 1991, 1994 and 1998.

-After the win of the 1990 World Cup of West Germany led by three Inter players, Matthews was awarded the Ballon d'Or and ended 1990–1991, his most prolific season in career, with 23 goals, including six in 1991 UEFA Cup, the first European trophy since the Grande Inter period; Trapattoni left the team after five seasons.
-At the end of 1991, Mattheus was awarded also with the first ever FIFA World Player of the Year.
+After the win of 1990 World Cup of West Germany led by three Inter players, Matthäus was awarded the Ballon d'Or and ended 1990–1991, his most prolific in career, with 23 goals, including six in 1991 UEFA Cup, the first European trophy since the Grande Inter period; Trapattoni left the team after five seasons.
+At the end of 1991, Matthäus also won the first ever FIFA World Player of the Year.